RC Gold Project

 In the 1990's, exploration shifted to bulk tonnage gold after the discovery of the Fort Knox gold deposit in Alaska, in a similar geological environment.
 Explorers in and around the vicinity of the RC Gold Project included Noranda, Ivanhoe Goldfields, Kennecott and Newmont.
 These companies carried out geological mapping, geochemical and geophysical surveys and several campaigns of drilling.
 More recently, in the 2000s, Thor Exploration, StrataGold, Golden Predator, Pacific Ridge and Kestral Gold have explored on the west side of the RC Project, while Ryan Gold (now StrikePoint) explored to the east.
 AM Gold’s Red Mountain Property, an intrusion-related gold target that is adjacent to the the Project's northern border, has also seen exploration throughout the 2000’s and has a resource of 1.95 million of gold ounces defined.

-In 2017, the the Property was optioned to Pacific Ridge Exploration Ltd. who completed a program of geological mapping and property-wide soil sampling that same year.
+In 2017, the Property was optioned to Pacific Ridge Exploration Ltd. who completed a program of geological mapping and property-wide soil sampling that same year.
 Pacific Ridge conducted additional soil sampling, mapping and a small geophysical survey in 2018.
 These work programs produced encouraging results with several previously unknown gold-in-soil anomalies shown to be present on the Property.
 In 2019, after acquiring the Property, Sitka Gold followed up on these results with a soil sampling and geophysical survey program designed to expand and fill in the previous geophysical and geochemical anomalous zones that had been identified.
 Together, this work has defined six high-priority gold targets where the gold values, plus the associated pathfinder metals, are typical of mineralization associated with Intrusion Related Gold deposits.
 Two of these mineralized zones appear to be contiguous representing an Intrusion Related Gold target that is 2 km long by 0.5 km wide (see Figure 3).
 In 2020 Sitka completed 2 helicopter supported drill holes in the Big Creek and Far Grid targets and also flew a LiDAR survey across the western half of the Property.